shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 The Analytics tools then give you a chance to delve deeper into the cold water data.

 ![alt text](https://klappir-static.s3.amazonaws.com/img/learn/ColdWaterAnalytics.png)

+#### Summary

+View your fuel intensity for individual years, single months or yearly quarters as a summary.
+The year preceded by the **+** is a drop-down of the data down to individual assets.
+The filters across the top allow for customized sorting of the summary data.

+(image ColdWater-summary)

+#### Transactions

+The third tab displays the Transactions data.
+Here you can review all the transactions for the consumption category.
+The filters across the top allow for customized sorting of the summary data.
+The data can be downloaded directly from here if desired.
+Use the download icon on the right side to execute.

+(image ColdWater-transactions)

 ## Gaseous substances